 On Jan 14th I had work.
 So my Mom did lots of work inside our compound to arrange the place where we keep Pongal.
-Mom Father also helped her.
-When, I came home, Mom was not well and she had breathing problem.
-As usual, when ever I run ads in StarSai, My Mom gets breathing problem.
+My Father also helped her.
+When I came home, Mom was not well and she had a breathing problems.
+As usual, whenever I run ads in StarSai, My Mom gets a breathing problem.
 I have experimented it thrice.
-This month, I spent some money to renew few accounts.
+This month, I spent some money to renew a few accounts.
 So I felt its good to run some online ads.
 As soon as I placed ads my Mom was sick.
 My Ma used to say, I am old.
 So I get sick.
 Do not relate what you to with my health issues.

 Anyway, I decided to take away the ads because I know Saibaba wants to keep StarSai clean from any clutter.
 Its something strange and he alone knows the reason.
-I switched on my P.C and found Internet is not working.
-Phone was cut.
-I went to terrace and fixed the Phone wire.
+I switched on my P.C and found the Internet is not working.
+The phone was cut.
+I went to the terrace and fixed the Phone wire.

 I decided to do Photography with my DSLR Camera while parents make Pongal.
 I don’t want to complain that my Camera got old and tried my best to take good pictures to show you all.

-Note: All Photos are copy right protected which means unless you write me and I give you a written permission, I do not allow it to be used in other websites or print media.
+Note: All Photos are copyright protected which means unless you write to me and I give you written permission, I do not allow it to be used in other websites or print media.
 Thank You.

 Celebrating Pongal with Amma and Appa

 We keep Pongal outside our house.
-Mom has learned it from her grand parents in during her Childhood and she continues to cook pongal in 3 pots especially kept for making pongal.
+Mom has learned it from her grandparents during her childhood and she continues to cook Pongal in 3 pots especially kept for making Pongal.
 Ancient Indians are very smart.
 They applied Visualization in various aspects.
 Since Pongal is kept outdoors, there’s no wall to consider a particular area as Kitchen.
-So this wall is created artistically by painting a border along with doors in every side.
+So this wall is created artistically by painting a border along with doors on every side.
 Look at the below photo.
 You can see that my Dad had painted the border.
 That’s our Virtual Kitchen for this year’s Pongal festival.

 Tumeric roots are tied around the pot traditionally since it brings us all auspiciousness.

-Amma asked me to cut few Banana leaves from our neighbors house.
-She stood near me and said “Cut here, Cut in the center.”
+Amma asked me to cut a few Banana leaves from our neighbor’s house.
+She stood near me and said, “Cut here, Cut in the center.”
 She says “Banana and Coconut trees are like Children.
 They get scared of us if we treat them harshly.”

 Pongal is Tamilian’s Harvest festival.
 We all have been once agriculturalists or have done any kind of labor work.
-There were no Indian Railways or Coal Mine or TCS or Intel or Big Banks or Search Engine or Social Media gaint to work with, before 100 years.
-We must not forgot our roots no matter what work we do today.
-For thousands of years, most Indians were farmers, some where doing labor work and some were artisans.
+There were no Indian Railways or Coal Mine or TCS or Intel or Big Banks or Search Engine or Social Media company to work with, before 100 years.
+We must not forget our roots no matter what work we do today.
+For thousands of years, most Indians were farmers, somewhere doing labor work and some were artisans.
 We lived a simple life.

 Those days, Our livelihood was directly dependent upon gift of Nature – The Sun God, Surya Dev and the Rain God, Varuna Dev.
 On the whole, we were actually thanking Mother Nature for blessing us with good harvest and a happy life.